Generic Name: cefepime (injection) (SEF e peem)

 Brand Name: Maxipime

-Do not use this medication if you are allergic to cefepime, or to other cephalosporin antibiotics, such as:
+You should not use this medicine if you have ever had a severe allergic reaction to Maxipime or any other cephalosporin antibiotic, such as:

-To make sure cefepime is safe for you, tell your doctor if you have:
+To make sure Maxipime is safe for you, tell your doctor if you have ever had:

 an allergy to corn products;